From the original series: Kuririn's first death, and Goku getting to him too late. Heartbreaking.

 On the last episode of Dragon Ball Z when Goku decides to train Uub, Pan cries to Goku and begs him not to leave.

-How about the entire final scene of "Bardock: Father of Goku"?
+How about the entire final scene of "A Final, Solitary Battle: The Father of Z-Warrior Son Goku, who Challenged Freeza"?

 When Bardock and grown up Goku meet and talk to each other.
 It's very brief but still tearjerking.
 Especially the part when Bardock reached out to Goku.